Liga-IA/multi-agent-course/README.md

-# multi-agent-course
+# Multi-Agent Systems: An Introduction

-Artifacts repo for liara multi-agent course
+This repository contains the implementation for CArtAgO Artifacts used to implement the scenarios used during the course